 That was the August which lasted an eternity for me and probably for my family as well, as they had to patiently put up with me.
 It was my family’s chemo-August too.

 However, cancer isn’t over for me and in fact, I see oncologist number four (more on my oncologist saga later) next week for more follow-up.
-It will never truly be over for me, but I am coming to be more at peace with that of late; not at peace with the cancer part, but at peace with the part it will always now be a part of who I am.
+Cancer will never be over for me, but I am coming to be more at peace with this; not with the cancer part, but with the part it will now always be a part of who I am.

-To be sure, I still have my own “busy list,” with some things checked off, but many more that aren’t.
+I still have my summer to-do list, with some things checked off, but many more that aren’t.

 You probably do too.